meowsbits/sfagenda/README.md

 		+ When should it be done by?
 		+ What should it do? (eg. archive all nightly builds for all time? rotate archived nightly builds, but keep tagged builds..)

-	- Q: Shall we standardize distribution channels across projects?
+	- Shall we standardize distribution channels across projects?
 		+ eg. `homebrew`, `snap`, `AppImage`
 		+ Who's going to be in charge of this?
 		+ When should it be done by?

-- Q: We're going to need to work together.
+- We're going to need to work together.
-	+ Q: We're going to need to keep track of who's doing what and when, if they're blocked, and what the current and historical progress is.
+	+ We're going to need to keep track of who's doing what and when, if they're blocked, and what the current and historical progress is.
 		- What tools are we going to use?
 			- eg.
 				- Slack (pro?)